labyrinthinesecurity/magma/README.md

 total: 1
 ```

 Compile.
-This will break down the proposition into the smallest possible fragments, called ***passlets***, that are actually unproven.
+This will break down the proposition into the largest possible ***hyperrectangles*** that are actually unproven.
 ```
 ./magma --compile --direction Inbound

-  proposition replaced by the following passlets
+  proposition replaced by the following hyperrectangluar propositions:
     {'protocol': '0', 'sourceAddressPrefix': '0.0.0.1-255.255.255.254', 'destinationAddressPrefix': '10.22.0.16-10.23.255.255', 'destinationPort': '443'}
     {'protocol': '0', 'sourceAddressPrefix': '0.0.0.1-255.255.255.254', 'destinationAddressPrefix': '10.22.0.0-10.22.0.11', 'destinationPort': '443'}
     {'protocol': '0', 'sourceAddressPrefix': '0.0.0.1-255.255.255.254', 'destinationAddressPrefix': '10.16.0.0-10.19.255.255', 'destinationPort': '443'}
 ```
-In the above example, the initial proposition was broken down into 3 passlets.
+In the above example, the initial proposition was broken down into 3 hyperrectangles.

 The next section explains how to backfill your existing NSGs into Magma.